tmobile/magentaA11y/_checklist-web/link.md

 ### Name links logically

 - **Do not** use a heading with a generic link below.
-- Instead, make the heading a link.
+- Instead, make the heading a link or programmatically associate the link with the heading using <code>aria-describedby</code>.

 {% highlight html %}
 <h3>About our coffee subscriptions</h3>